ddnexus/pagy/docs/how-to.md

 1. Create a Pagy object using the count of the collection to paginate
 2. Get the page of items from the collection using `pagy.offset` and `pagy.items`

 Here is an example with an array.
-(Please, notice that this is only a convenient example but you should use the [array](extras/array.md) extra to paginate arrays).
+(Please, notice that this is only a convenient example, but you should use the [array](extras/array.md) extra to paginate arrays).

 ```ruby
 # paginate an array